-Upon entering the CYS Services facility, parents/designated representative will swipe their child into Child Youth Management System (CYMS) at the front desk before proceeding to their child(ren)'s classroom.
+Upon entering the CYS facility, parents/designated representative will swipe their child into Child Youth Management System (CYMS) at the front desk before proceeding to their child(ren)'s classroom.
 Under no circumstance will the parent/designated representative move beyond the front desk without first swiping in.
 After swiping in at the front desk, the parent/ designated representative may proceed to the classroom.
 Upon entering the classroom, the parent/ designated representative will sign the child(ren) in, annotating his/her name, date, time and signature.
-School age children may be swiped in by their parent/designated representative or the child/youth will key their personal identification number (PIN) into CYMS and the parent/designated representative will then sign the child/youth in, as above.
+School age children may be swiped in by their parent/designated representative) into CYMS and the parent/designated representative will then sign the child/youth in, as above.
 Middle School/Teens (MST) youth participate in an open recreation program, which means they are allowed to enter and depart the facility without a parent/designated representative.
-MSTs will swipe their key fob or enter their PIN and sign in before they may participate in the CYS program.
-The CYPA present in the respective room/area will ensure that the parent/designated representative signs in, that the SAC child signs in before the parent/designated representative departs the room/area or that MST youth swipe in and sign in before participating in the CYS Services Program.
+MSTs will swipe their key fob and sign in before they may participate in the CYS program.
+The CYPP present in the respective room/area will ensure that the parent/designated representative signs in at the CDC, the SAC child signs in before the parent/designated representative departs the room/area or that MST youth swipe in and sign in before participating in the CYS Program.

-For pick up of child(ren), parents/designated representatives will follow the same procedures listed above.
-Upon entering the facility the parent/designated representative will swipe the child(ren) out at the front desk before proceeding to the classroom.
-Upon entering the classroom the parent/designated representative will sign-out the child(ren) before they are allowed to depart with the child(ren).
-SAC child/youth will swipe their key fob and the parent/designated representative will sign the child/youth out.
+For pick-up of child(ren), parents/designated representatives will follow the same procedures listed above.
+Upon entering the facility, the parent/designated representative will swipe the child(ren) out at the front desk before proceeding to the classroom.
+Upon entering the classroom, the parent/designated representative will sign-out the child(ren) before they are allowed to depart with the child(ren).
+SAC parent/designated representative will swipe their key fob and sign the child/youth out.
 The MST will swipe his/her key fob and sign out.
-The CYPA present in the classroom will ensure the parent/designated representative signs out, the SAC child/youth swipe their key fob and that the MST swipe their key fob and signs out before the child/youth is released or leaves the program.
+The CYPP present in the classroom will ensure the parent/designated representative at the CDC signs out, the SAC child/youth parent/designated representative swipe their key fob and sign out and that the MST swipe their key fob and signs out before the child/youth is released or leaves the program.